preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia extensions restart

-Restart services in Omnia Cloud for a specific tenant
+Restart services in Omnia Cloud for a specific tenant or all tenants in a specific cluster

 ##### Example<a id="example-extensions-restart"></a>
 ```
+//Restart services in a tenant
 omnia extensions restart all --tenantid
 omnia extensions restart service --tenantid --serviceid
 omnia extensions restart extension --tenantid --extensionid

+//Restart omnia-system services
+omnia extensions restart all --clusterid

+//Restart services in all tenants in a cluster
+omnia extensions restart service --clusterid --serviceid
+omnia extensions restart extension --clusterid --extensionid

+//Reorder and restart services all tenants in a cluster
+omnia extensions restart all --clusterid --reorder
+omnia extensions restart service --clusterid --serviceid --reorder
+omnia extensions restart extension --clusterid --extensionid --reorder
 ```

 ##### Required Parameters<a id="required-parameters-extensions-restart"></a>